PlasmaPy/PlasmaPy/docs/about/citation.rst

-If you use PlasmaPy for a project that results in a publication, we ask that you cite the Zenodo_ record for the specific version of PlasmaPy used in your project.Citing a software package promotes scientific reproducibility, gives credit to its developers, and highlights the importance of software as a vital research product.
+If you use PlasmaPy for a project that results in a publication, we ask that you cite the Zenodo_ record for the specific version of PlasmaPy used in your project.
+Citing a software package promotes scientific reproducibility, gives credit to its developers, and highlights the importance of software as a vital research product.